 As mentioned above, the resistance level is determined by your rowing intensity.
 The faster you row, the more intensity you feel.

-This automatically adjusting resistance is know as ‘variable’ resistance.
+This automatic resistance adjustment is known as ‘variable’ resistance.

 It’s not like a treadmill where you set it to level 5 and you have to keep running at that speed until you change the setting.
-Similarly, it’s not like a magnetic rowing machine where you set the resistance to level 5 and no matter how fast or slow you row, you feel the same resistance.
+Unlike a magnetic indoor rowing machine where you set the resistance to level 5, you feel the same resistance no matter how fast you row.

-The Concept2 Model D resistance allows you to row at your own intensity/pace and the resistance will adjust accordingly.
+The Concept2 RowErg resistance allows you to row at your own intensity/pace and the resistance will adjust accordingly.

-This ‘variable’ resistance is perfect for HIIT (high intensity interval training) exercises because you can row fast or slow and the resistance adjusts to your speed without having to stop and change any settings.
-This is why you see Concept2 Rowing Machines in every Crossfit style gym.
+This ‘variable’ resistance is perfect for HIIT (high-intensity interval training) exercises because you can row fast or slow and the resistance adjusts to your speed without you having to stop and change any settings.
+This is why you see Concept2 rowing machines in every Crossfit style gym.

-Another great benefit of the Model D resistance is it’s virtually maintenance free and very easy to fix if there is a problem.
+Another great benefit of the RowErg resistance is that minimal maintenance is needed and how easy it is to fix if there is a problem.

-Although the Concept2 Model D Rowing Machine is classified as ‘variable’ resistance, users can still adjust the “feel” of the rowing stroke with the damper setting.
+So, since the Concept2 Row Erg operates via ‘variable’ resistance, maximum resistance is achieved with max rowing speed.
+But, users can still adjust the “feel” of the stroke with the adjustable damper setting.

-Users can change the damper settings from level 1 to 10 (as seen above) The numbers don’t represent different resistance levels, they represent the amount of air going into the flywheel, which effects the “feel” of the rowing stroke.
+Users can change the damper settings from level 1 to 10 (as seen above) The numbers don’t represent different resistance levels, they represent the amount of air going into the flywheel, which affects the “feel” of the stroke.